vassef/Basics-of-RL-QLearning-and-Policy-Iteration/README.md

 ## Abstract

-This project pridominantly focus on Implementing basics of RL (Policy-Iteration and Q-Learning) to affords an itution for further works.
+This project predominantly focuses on Implementing the basics of RL (Policy-Iteration and Q-Learning) to afford intuition for further works.